-Since 2011 the South Island Child Health Alliance has commissioned the New Zealand Child and Youth Epidemiology Service at the University of Otago to undertake annual reports on various aspects of child health in the South Island.
+The South Island Child Health Alliance has commissioned the New Zealand Child and Youth Epidemiology Service at the University of Otago to undertake annual reports since 2011 on various aspects of child health in Te Waipounamu | South Island.

-This report was prepared for the Hauora Alliance, a cross-sector partnership working to address South Island hauora from a population perspective and sets out to provide information to inform inter-sectoral planning, action and monitoring to enable the best start in life for every child in the South Island.
+This report was prepared for the Hauora Alliance, a cross-sector partnership working to address South Island hauora from a population perspective and sets out to provide information to inform inter-sectoral planning, action and monitoring to enable the best start in life for every child in Te Waipounamu | South Island.
 Highlighted are the opportunities for inter-sectoral action by addressing gaps in leadership, accountability and monitoring; improving access to or engagement with existing services; improving co-ordination and integration of existing services, and addressing gaps and inequalities.

 The report was published in September 2018 and developed by Community and Public Health (Canterbury DHB) with the South Island Public Health Partnership as part of the Partnership’s contribution to the Hauora Alliance.
 The report includes a summary document, comprehensive report and appendices (links below).

 Te Pā Harakeke | Nurturing Care in the First 1000 Days working group finalised a framework in 2022 outlining fundamental principles and recommendations for districts and their partners to improve service delivery for vulnerable pēpi in the first 1000 days.
 The working group identified a major lack of infrastructure to promote, strengthen and repair the relationship between pēpi and their whānau.